hipache/hipache/README.md

         "driver": "redis://:password@127.0.0.1:6379/0"
     }

- * __server__: generic server settings, like acceslog location, or number of workers
+ * __server__: generic server settings, like accesslog location, or number of workers
     * __server.accessLog__: location of the Access logs, the format is the same as nginx.
 Defaults to `/var/log/hipache/access.log` if not specified.
     * __server.workers__: Number of workers to be spawned.
-You need to request to have at least 1 woker, as the master process does not serve any request.
+You need to request to have at least 1 worker, as the master process does not serve any request.
 Defaults to `10` if not specified.
     * __server.maxSockets__: The maximum number of sockets which can be opened on each backend (per worker).
 Defaults to `100` if not specified.
     * __server.deadBackendTTL__: The number of seconds a backend is flagged as